markjohn519/exam-practice/task-10.1/README.md

-In `answer.js` modify the read function so that
-- if `readFileSync()` is successful, you pass the content to the callback
+- use the read function() to read the threefile names(file1,file2,file3)
-- if `readFileSync()` is not successful, you pass the error to the callback
+- if there's an error console.error
-- the signature of the callback function is `callback(error, content)`
+- success console.log(content)